Subdivided Columns (2010-2017)

 This project involves the conception and design of a new column order based on subdivision processes.
-It explores how subdivision can define and embellish this column order with an elaborate system of ornament.
+It explores how a single algorithm can create not only the overall geometry of the columns, but also generate smaller surface formations, and finally embellish the column with an ornamental texture.
+It also investigates mass customization, using the same algorithm to produce parallel design variants that can be combined or evolved.

-For the subdivided columns, the architect effectively designs a process that produces a column, rather than designing a column directly.
-This process can be run again and again with different parameters to create endless permutations of columns.
-These permutations can be combined into new columns, and can form the point of departure for new generations of columns.
+In the Subdivided Columns project, the architect designs a process to generate columns rather than crafting a single column.
+This repeatable process, adjustable with different parameters, produces endless column variations.
+These can be combined or used as starting points for new generations of designs.
 The architect assumes the role of the orchestrator of these processes.

 Unlike traditional design processes, the single subdivision process generates the form at all its scales: from the overall proportions and curvatures, to smaller local surface formations, down to the formation of a micro-structure.
 The process adds information at all scales, without resorting to any type of repetition.
 The result is a series of columns that exhibit both highly specific local conditions as well as an overall coherency and continuity.
 The ornament is in a continuous flow, yet it consists of very distinct local formations.
 The complexity of the column contrasts with the simplicity of its generative process.

-The initial subdivided column is a full-scale, 2.7-meter-high variant of the columns was fabricated as a layered model using 1mm sheet.
+Column Prototype I is a full-scale, 2.7-meter-high variant that was fabricated as a layered model using 1mm sheet.
 Each sheet was individually cut using a laser cutter.
-Sheets are stacked and held together by poles that run through a common core.
+Sheets were stacked and held together by poles that run through a common core.

 The Sixth Order installation at the Gwangju Design Biennale 2011 continues the development of a column order based on subdivision processes.
 It explores not the design of an object, but the design of a process to generate objects.
-This procedural approach inherently shifts the focus from a single object to a family of objects: endless permutations of a theme can be generated.
+This procedural approach shifts the emphasis from individual artifacts to an entire family of objects—each a unique permutation of a shared theme.

 The Astana Columns are a commission for the Expo 2017 in Astana, Kazakhstan.
 They were installed at the Artists and Robots exhibition at the Expo's Astana Contemporary Art Center, and later at the Artistes et Robots exhibition at Grand Palais in Paris.